Lakhvi arrested on terror financing charges

 MULTAN: Pakistan’s security forces arrested Saturday an alleged leader of the militant group that was behind the bloody 2008 Mumbai attacks in India.

-An official with the Pakistani counterterrorism police, Shakil Ahmed, said Zaikur Rehman Lakhvi was nabbed from Lahore, on terrorism financing charges.
+An official with the Pakistani counterterrorism police, Shakil Ahmed, said Zakiur Rehman Lakhvi was nabbed from Lahore, on terrorism financing charges.

 “Today, on 2 January 2021, Zaki-ur-Rehman Lakhvi was arrested in a case of terrorism financing registered by the CTD Punjab in Police Station CTD Lahore,” a CTD spokesperson said.